code-ashishkumar/code-ashishkumar/README.md

 ## Welcome to My GitHub Profile! 🚀

-I'm a passionate **MERN Stack Engineer**, **Django Developer**, and **UI Designer** with a knack for building interactive, high-performance web applications.
+I'm a passionate **React Developer**, **Django Developer**, and **UI Designer** with a knack for building interactive, high-performance web applications.
 With over **3 years of experience**, I've contributed to projects across industries, delivering professional and stunning solutions.

 ---